-CROSS REFS.: IB, Academic Freedom IIBG, Computer-Assisted Instruction JFC, Student Conduct distracting to the educational process.
+CROSS REFS.: IB, Academic Freedom IIBG, Computer-Assisted Instruction JFC, Student Conduct taste.
+Student dress may be regulated if the administration deems said attire to be bizarre, offensive, disruptive or distracting to the educational process.
 Students who choose not to abide by the dress code will be subject to disciplinary action.
 In addition, students will be required to call home to ask for a replacement and be placed in the Alternative Learning Center for the remainder of the day or until a replacement is brought from home.
 Assignments from teachers will be requested and students will receive full credit for all completed work done in the ALC.